Get 80% off your plan for your first 3 months*

 Depreciation and tax

-As assets lose value, so can your business.
-A transport company with old trucks may not be worth as much as a transport company with new trucks, for example.
+As your assets lose value, so can your business.
+A delivery company with a fleet of aging vehicles may not be worth as much as one with newer trucks, for example.

 What can be depreciated?